 (3)(C) the minor’s risk level as indicated by a validated risk and needs assessment, as well as a list of risk and protective factors;

 (3)(D) recommendations specific to the minor’s risk level that consider restorative justice principles and evidence-based best practices;

 (3)(E) sentencing guideline results, including aggravating and mitigating factors; and

 (4) All information contained in the court report should be verified whenever possible.
 Individuals providing information for the report should be identified and any opinions or unverified information should be identified as such.

 (5) No social information shall be gathered on a minor if the minor denies the allegations during the preliminary inquiry unless the minor and parent/guardian or custodian give their written consent for the information to be gathered.

 (6) No social information shall be provided to the court before the minor's case is adjudicated.

-(7) Once the social study is prepared, it shall be placed in the minor’s social file where it shall remain.
+(7) Once the court report is prepared, it shall be electronically filed in the minor’s file.

 Effective November 1, 2019